martonbodo91-crypto/parkinsons-telemonitoring-analysis/README.md

 # Hi, I'm Marci

-I am currently learning data analysis and have built a portfolio focused on healthcare-related data projects.
-In the future, I would like to further expand my skills toward Data Science.
+I am currently learning data analysis, and I have recently built a portfolio focused on healthcare-related data projects.
+In the future, I would like to further expand my skills in the field of Data Science.

-I am especially interested in healthcare data, neuroscience, laboratory diagnostics, and biomedical datasets.
+I am especially interested in healthcare data, neuroscience, laboratory diagnostics, and biomedical data.

 I currently work mainly with R, focusing on transforming real-world datasets into clear insights through statistical analysis, data visualization, and introductory machine learning.

-## Featured project
+## Current project

-I worked on a project based on the Parkinson's Telemonitoring Dataset.
+I worked on a project based on the Parkinson’s Disease Telemonitoring Dataset.

-The project investigated how voice-related biomedical features may be connected to Parkinson's disease severity, especially motor_UPDRS scores.
+The project investigated how voice-related biomedical features may be connected to Parkinson’s disease severity, especially motor_UPDRS scores.

 Main steps included: